brianpzaide/gamesite/README.md

 `make build`

-Thanks to [stuffbin](https://github.com/knadh/stuffbin) the above command produces just one single binary.
+Thanks to [stuffbin](https://github.com/knadh/stuffbin) the above command produces just one single binary, with all the html files and images stuffed into it.

 #### Architecture
 This application consists of 3 components